 “B2B transactions have a more complex sales cycle, involving multiple decision makers – each using search in different ways, with different motivations, and at different times during the sales cycle.
 An agency that works mostly with consumer companies may not have the proper expertise to deal with the specialized needs of B2B.”

-- Thank you for conceding and explaining that B2B campaigns need specialised approach to PPC.
+- Thank you for conceding and explaining that B2B campaigns need specialized approach to PPC.
 For this very reason a marketing automation software could be way too far from replacing a PPC specialist.
 Also there is no shortage of B2B specialist PPC agencies so all that marketers have to do is hire an specialist agency for managing their PPC campaigns.

 ”Agency business models are focused on the largest spenders.
 Agencies are, by their nature, service businesses that are only profitable if companies spend $10,000 per month or more on search.
 (These minimums keep going up every year.)
 That leaves the majority of B2B companies out in the cold.
 Be wary of agencies that promise to provide reasonable service at levels below $10,000, since at those levels an agency can profitably give you only a few hours a month.”